astropy/astropy/docs/vo/samp/index.rst

 to easily:

 1. seamlessly send and receive data over SAMP
-2. instantiate one or multiple Hubs;
+2. instantiate one or multiple Hubs
-3. interface an application or script to a running Hub;
+3. interface an application or script to a running Hub
-4. create and manage a SAMP client.
+4. create and manage a SAMP client

 `astropy.vo.samp` provides also a stand-alone program ``samp_hub`` capable to instantiate a persistent hub.